Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 | GLM SIMD        | 3.35 ns    | 1.34 ns    | 1.96 ns    | GLM SIMD        | 1.06 ns   | -          | 1.14 ns   |
 | Mango           | 3.31 ns    | 1.34 ns    | 1.83 ns    | Mango           | 0.880 ns  | -          | 1.25 ns   |

-Generally GLM non - SIMD implementation is usually much worse than SIMD / Mango which looks same, almost always for the same compiler.
+Generally GLM non - SIMD implementation is usually much worse than SIMD / Mango which looks the same, almost always for the same compiler.
 Only test_swizzle_1 GLM implementation resulted with better while compiling with Clang and GCC than SIMD version.
-GCC time results aren't worth anything again and we have to compare assembly code.
+GCC time results aren't worth anything again, and we have to compare assembly code.
 And here we see the usual pattern Clang > GCC > MSVC.
-I won't paste all assemblies (they are available in my repo) but just will compare number of instructions.
-Clang has 12/14/14 and 21/11/11 instructions in assembly, GCC has 14/15/15 and 19/13/13, MSVC 24/17/17 and 31/13/13 instructions in test_swizzle_1 and test_swizzle_2 respectively.
+I won't paste all assemblies (they are available in my repo) but just will compare the number of instructions.
+Clang has 12/14/14 and 21/11/11  assembly instructions, GCC has 14/15/15 and 19/13/13, MSVC 24/17/17 and 31/13/13 instructions for test_swizzle_1 and test_swizzle_2 respectively.

 ## Martix 4x4 tests

-For matrices I tested add and multiply operations.
-From 3d math graphics library perhaps most interesting operation for us is matrix multiplication.
-After a while of thinking maybe operation like ```transpose()``` would also interesting or specialized methods for constructing projection or view matrices would also be worth testing.
+For matrices, I tested add and multiply operations.
+From 3d math graphics library perhaps the most interesting operation for us is matrix multiplication.
+After a while of thinking maybe operation like ```transpose()``` would also be interesting or specialized methods for constructing projection or view matrices would also be worth testing.
 I don't know if general purpose libraries like Eigen or Blaze support that out of the box.
 Mango library doesn't support adding matrices, so this result isn't available.

 1. Add test: